lextoumbourou/notes/notes/permanent/sample-rate.md

 Sample rate measures how accurately a sound wave is digitally represented.

-To create a digital audio recording of a [[Sound Wave]], we capture the signal's amplitude many times a second and store it as an array of numbers.
+To create a digital audio recording of a [Sound Wave](sound-wave.md), we capture the signal's amplitude many times a second and store it as an array of numbers.
 Each of these numbers is called a sample.
 We measure audio quality by number of samples per second or [hertz](https://en.wikipedia.org/wiki/Hertz).

 The number is generally stored as an int or float, whose range or precision is defined by the [[Bit Depth]]